Adromischus marianiae 'Alveolatus'

 Adromischus marianae f. alveolatus, Adromischus alveolatus

-Adromischus marianiae 'Alveolatus' is a small, much-branched, perennial leaf succulent that grows up to 6 inches (15 cm) tall.
-The stems are thick, ascending, often constricted at the base, up to 0.8 inch (2 cm) long and up to 0.2 inch (0.5 cm) in diameter.
-The leaves are horizontal to erect, usually symmetrical, sub-spherical to obovate or elliptic, warty, sometimes with small tubercles, grey-green to grayish brown, up to 1.4 inches (3.5 cm) long and up to 0.8 inch (2 cm) wide.
-The flowers are green, tinged with pink and up to 0.5 inch (1.2 cm) long.
+Adromischus marianiae 'Alveolatus' is a small, much-branched succulent that grows up to 6 inches (15 cm) tall.
+Stems are thick, ascending, often constricted at the base, up to 0.8 inches (2 cm) long, and up to 0.2 inches (0.5 cm) in diameter.
+Leaves are horizontal to erect, usually symmetrical, grey-green to grayish-brown, warty, sometimes with small tubercles.
+They are sub-spherical to obovate or elliptic, up to 1.4 inches (3.5 cm) long and up to 0.8 inches (2 cm) wide.
+Flowers are green, tinged with pink, and up to 0.5 inches (1.2 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).